Module

 Day 2

-“Methods for collecting physical activity data and state of knowledge in the field of physical activity, sedentary behavior and health, including new tools/sensors and practical work with the use of an accelerometer”
+“Methods for collecting physical activity data and state of knowledge in the field of physical activity, sedentary behavior and health”

 Jérémy VANHELST